ashasoroushpoor/Iris_tutorial_popl21/README.md

     opam repo add coq-released https://coq.inria.fr/opam/released

-Then you can do `opam install coq-iris`.
+Then you can do `opam install coq-iris.3.1`.

 ## Installing Iris from source